MiguelSoares1/United-States-Debt-Tracker-Trends-Insights-and-Key-Metrics/README.md

 o **Year-over-Year Growth**: Calculated annual changes in debt to highlight rapid increases or decreases.

-o **Predictive Analysis**: Performed a predictive analysis to forecast future debt trends using historical data and key economic factors, providing insights into potential debt scenarios for the coming years.
+o **Predictive Analysis**: Performed a predictive analysis to forecast future debt trends using historical data and key economic factors, providing insights into potential debt scenarios for the coming years utilizing FORECAST.ETS().

 ### Visualizations